datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ~~~
 fig, ax = plt.subplots()  # initiate an empty figure and axis matplotlib object
-ax.hist(s, 30)
+ax.hist(sample_data, 30)
 ~~~
 {: .language-python}

-Although the latter approach requires a little bit more code to create the same plot, the advantage is that it gives us **full control** over the plot and we can add new items such as labels, grid lines, title, etc..
+Although the latter approach requires a little bit more code to create the same plot, the advantage is that it gives us **full control** over the plot and we can add new items such as labels, grid lines, title, and other visual elements.
 For example, we can add additional axes to the figure and customize their labels:

 ~~~
 fig, ax1 = plt.subplots() # prepare a matplotlib figure
-ax1.hist(s, 30)
+ax1.hist(sample_data, 30)

 # Add a plot of a Beta distribution
 a = 5